vukrosic/fast-image-diffusion-research/README.md

 # Fast Image Diffusion Research

+I recommend using this in AI code IDE and asking it questions about it.

+Gemini CLI or Client + Cerebras is free.

 A fast implementation of diffusion models for CIFAR-10 image generation using DiT (Diffusion Transformer) architecture.

 ## Quick Start